ThomasAsuncion/Real-Time-JS-Chat-Room/README.md

-A deployed and working demo can be found online [here](https://js-game-chat-room.netlify.com/) (v.1.0).
+A deployed and working demo can be found online [here](https://js-game-chat-room.netlify.com/).

 ## About Project

 A real time chat room application that can be used to communicate with anyone across the internet.
 In its current version mobile view is **not** supported and only text based messages are supported.
+For the best viewing results, use Google Chrome or Microsoft Edge.

 This was created using React, Node.js, Express.js and Socket.IO. **Learn more about them here:**
 * [React](https://reactjs.org/)